mckennapsean/dissertation/chapters/background.md

 framework is largely inspired by the nine-stage framework, in particular to provide actionable guidance not currently available within this process model.

+##  User-Centered Design for Visualization

+## Role of Evaluation in Design